Tarab-Imam/second/README.md

 # second
 This is my second repository.
 <br>
-In this repo i have used python.
+In this repository I have used python.